pillarjs/path-to-regexp/Readme.md

 # Path-to-RegExp

 Turn an Express-style path string such as `/user/:name` into a regular expression.

+**Note:** This is a legacy branch.
+You should upgrade to `1.x`.
+If you find you are stuck on this version, your code will need to take into account the `index` property on the keys.

 ## Usage

 ```javascript
 var pathToRegexp = require('path-to-regexp');
 ```

 ### pathToRegexp(path, keys, options)

  - **path** A string in the express format, an array of such strings, or a regular expression